zotroneneis/zotroneneis.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Anna-Lena.
 Welcome to my personal website!
-I am currently working at **Microsoft Research** in Cambridge, UK, being one of the first participants in the [Microsoft AI Residency Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/).
+I just finished the [Microsoft AI Residency Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/) at **Microsoft Research** in Cambridge, UK and am currently living in Germany, working as a Machine Learning Engineer.

 News
 =====
+**2019-10-01** I finished my AI Residency at Microsoft Research Cambridge and am excited to start a new job as a Machine Learning Engineer in Cologne, Germany next year.

 **2019-08-05** We open-sourced the code for our [paper on Interpretable Bayesian Neural Networks for Healthcare](https://arxiv.org/pdf/1905.02599.pdf).
 You can find it [here](https://github.com/microsoft/horseshoe-bnn).

 **2019-05-08:** My first publication on Interpretable Bayesian Neural Networks for Healthcare is out!
 Code/Repo to follow.
 The paper can be found [here](https://arxiv.org/pdf/1905.02599.pdf).